Marian2910/My-Work/README.md

 In this repository, you will find 6 projects that I have worked on.

 The first project is the most recent one developed last summer during the Endava Summer Apprentice program.
 It's a ticket management app for various events, featuring a layered architecture implemented with the Model-View-Controller (MVC) pattern.
 The backend is composed of two parts: Java with SpringBoot and C# with .Net.
 The app utilizes a relational database through the data access layer.
 On the frontend, it is primarily built using JavaScript.
 Notably, the application includes a searching feature on the frontend for events.
 Additionally, it follows a CRUD (Create, Read, Update, Delete) functionality for event registration (orders).
+(additionaly here is the link to the repositories for java and .net backend code for the ticket management application: https://github.com/Marian2910/en-summer-apprentice-java; https://github.com/Marian2910/en-summer-apprentice-net)

 The second project is a Cinema management system developed in Python during my first year of university.
 It is a simplistic console-based application with basic features.